dzhang32/ggtranscript/README.md

 <img src="man/figures/README-geom-half-range-zoomed-1.png" width="100%" />

-`geom_junction()` enables to plotting of junction curves, which can be useful to overlay across transcript structures. `geom_junction_repel()` labels junction curves, for example with their counts.
+`geom_junction()` enables to plotting of junction curves, which can be overlaid across transcript structures. `geom_junction_label_repel()` adds a label to junction curves, which can often be useful to mark junctions with a metric of their usage such as read counts.

 ``` r
 # ggtranscript includes a set of example (unannotated) junctions